SaltyNickel702/CppGroup/Madlibs/README.md

 - Sean: Created the skiing Madlib and implemented it into the code
 - Ulisses: Created Story selector and debugging
 - Jake: Created the EscapeRoom Madlib
+- Dallin: Created the Space Madlib and implemented into main.cpp